FiratDede/Wordpress-Ajax-Like-Button-Plugin/README.md

 ### How to use the plugin
 1) Click wordpress admin menu
 2) Click plugins
-3) Activate the plugin named Like Button Plugin.When you activate your plugin you will see a like button on your each post in your website like that:
+3) Activate the plugin named Ajax Like Button Plugin.When you activate your plugin you will see a like button on your each post in your website like that:
 <img src="images/Ekran Görüntüsü (7).png"> <br>
 4) For adding taglist click Pages in wordpress admin menu
 5) Click add new button for adding new page